duplico/dupli.co/content/categories/3dprinting/ccdc-badges-2024-25.md

 We have some interesting requirements for these.
 We want them to be fun and related to the theme of the competition.
 They need to be variations of a similar design that are nevertheless clearly distinguishable.
-I print these in multi-color on my X1 and A1 Mini, so I put text on the bottom - so we also need to be able to generate a lot of variations of them for each role and team number.
+I print these in multi-color on my X1 and A1 Mini, so I put text on the bottom and need to be able to generate a lot of variations of them for each role and team number.
 And, finally, because it's an important game credential, we need to have visual renderings of them in our briefing materials and written documentation.